 Edgemar Center for the Arts is well known on the West Side of Los Angeles as a venue where up and coming talent share quality work, and Artistic Director Michelle Danner is thrilled to now invite the global independent film community to experience this vibrant beachside collective at the 3rd AnnualCinema at the Edge Film Festival.

-Previous iterations of the festival have welcomed Brett Ratner as an Honorary Chair, as well as a celebrity jury that included film veterans such as Susan Sarandon and John Singleton.
+Previous iterations of the festival have welcomed Brett Ratner as an Honorary Chair, as well as celebrated film veterans on the Jury, such as Susan Sarandon, Javier Alcina and John Singleton.
 The 1st Annual Cinema at the Edge Film Festival took place over four days in the spring of 2013 where narrative features, documentaries and programs of short films screened for packed theaters at the Edgemar Center, and festival-goers also enjoyed access to opening and closing night parties, an awards ceremony, a filmmaker bar crawl and and a series of panels focused on the various stages of the filmmaking process.
 Our panels were made up of prolific LA-based producers, development executives, entertainment attorneys and distribution professionals, joined by filmmakers screening their work at the festival.

-In 2016 the Cinema at the Edge Film Festival will again present narrative feature, documentary and short film programs, with jury cash prizes and audience awards given in each category.
+In 2019 the Cinema at the Edge Film Festival will again present narrative feature, documentary and short film programs and audience awards given in each category.
 While we are thrilled to give independent filmmakers a vehicle of expression, CATE has an additional commitment to see the standout titles at the festival have an opportunity to screen for distributors.
 Therefore our program juries will again be comprised of the best and brightest professionals in the global independent film distribution community, giving films in all categories the opportunity to be considered for acquisition.
 Expect more films, parties and events, more sponsors and perks for festival attendees.

 EDGEMAR CENTER FOR THE ARTS // 2437 Main Street, Santa Monica